vaginessa/dns-wiki/FAQ.md

 <a name="FAQ15"></a>
 **(15) How can I show actually used iptables rules?**

 > Via  _iptables -L_ command in apps like [Android Terminal Emulator](https://play.google.com/store/apps/developer?id=Jack+Palevich).
-Most ROM's already use this.
+Most ROM's contain this.

 Or